Local News Links:... .........................

 there was a push to have Winnipeg Stadium renamed the G. Sydney Halter Memorial Stadium.
 Winnipeg Enterprises, however, stood firm in its practice of not naming any of the sports facilities, (such as the stadium, arena and velodrome), under their administration.

-Halter was made an Officer of the Order of Canada in 1977 and has been inducted into numerous Halls of Fame including: Canadian Sports; Canadian Amateur Sports; Manitoba Sports; Canadian Football; International Jewish Sports; Canadian Horse Racing and Canadian Olympic.
+Halter was made an Officer of the Order of Canada in 1977 and has been inducted into numerous Halls of Fame including the Canadian Sports; Canadian Amateur Sports; Manitoba Sports; Canadian Football; International Jewish Sports; Canadian Horse Racing, Winnipeg Football Club, and Canadian Olympic.

 No comments: